A Homogenization Approach for Gradient-Dominated Stochastic Optimization: Introduction

-where $f(\cdot)$ is possibly non-convex and $\xi$ is the random variable sampled from a distribution $\mathcal{D}$.
-The above framework encompasses a wide range of problems, ranging from the offline setting, wherein the objective function is minimized over a predetermined number of samples, to the online setting, where the samples are drawn sequentially from a distribution.
+where $\xi$ is the random variable sampled from a distribution $\mathcal{D}$, and $n$ is the dimension of the decision variable $\bx$.
+The above framework encompasses a wide range of problems, ranging from the offline setting, wherein the objective function is minimized over a pre-determined number of samples, to the online setting, where the samples are drawn sequentially from the same distribution.

-When $F(\cdot)$ is non-convex, finding a global optimum is NP-hard in general \citep{pardalos_quadratic_1991, hillar2013most}.
-Generally, a practical goal is to find a stationary point (e.g., a point $\bx$ such that $\|\nabla F(\bx)\| \leq O(\epsilon)$).
-From the perspective of sampling complexity, such a goal can be achieved by $O(\epsilon^{-3})$ stochastic queries using either a first-order \citep{fang2018spider} or second-order method \citep{arjevani_second-order_2020}.
-To this end, the benefits of second-order information seemed limited.
+Since $F(\cdot)$ is non-convex, finding its global optimum is NP-hard in general \citep{pardalos_quadratic_1991, hillar2013most}.
+Therefore, a practical goal is to find a \textit{stationary point}\footnote{A stationary point is a point $\bx$ satisfying $\|\nabla F(\bx)\| \leq \mathcal{O}(\epsilon)$.}.
+From the perspective of sample complexity, such a goal can be achieved using $\mathcal{O}(\epsilon^{-3})$ stochastic gradient and Hessian-vector product.
+Surprisingly, the result cannot be improved using any stochastic $p$-th order methods for $p \geq 2$ with standard Lipschitz continuity assumptions \citep{arjevani_second-order_2020}.
+From this point of view, the benefits of second-order information seem limited.

-However, the problem \eqref{eq:expectation} usually bears more structural properties that enable faster convergence rates, including weakly strong convexity~\citep{necoara2019linear}, error bounds~\citep{luo1993error}, restricted secant inequality~\citep{zhang2013gradient}, and so on.
-Compared to these conditions, it is shown in \citep{karimi2016linear} that the Polyak-\L{}ojasiewicz (P\L{})~\citep{polyak1963gradient} condition is generally weaker, which further serves as a special case of the \emph{gradient-dominated functions} (GD, see \cref{asp:gd_wdom}).
-Furthermore, the GD (including the P\L{}) functions enjoy many important applications, including generalized linear models~\citep{foster2018uniform}, operations management~\citep{fatkhullin2022sharp}, and policy gradient methods in reinforcement learning~\citep{agarwal2021theory}.
-With the GD condition, one can estimate the complexity bound for an $\epsilon$-optimal solution $\bx$ defined as the following
+In real life, however, problem \cref{eq:expectation} usually bears some structures that enable global convergence and fast convergence rate, such as weakly strong convexity~\citep{necoara2019linear}, error bounds~\citep{luo1993error}, and restricted secant inequality~\citep{zhang2013gradient}.
+Among these conditions, it is shown in \cite{karimi2016linear} that the Polyak-\L{}ojasiewicz (P\L{}) condition~\citep{polyak1963gradient} is generally weaker, which can be covered by the \emph{gradient dominance property} studied in this paper.
+Informally, we say function $F(\cdot)$ is gradient-dominated with parameter $\alpha$ if there exists a constant $C > 0$ such that $F(x) - F(x^*) \leq C \|\nabla F(x)\|^{\alpha}$, where $x^* \in \arg\min_{x} F(x)$.
+When $\alpha = 2$, it reduces to the P\L{} condition.
+This property also enjoys many important applications in different fields, including generalized linear models~\citep{foster2018uniform}, ResNet with linear activation~\citep{hardt2016identity}, operations management~\citep{fatkhullin2022sharp}.
+Moreover, \cite{agarwal2021theory} show that a weaker version of gradient dominance property with $\alpha = 1$ is also satisfied in policy-based reinforcement learning (RL).